david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

   --allreduce_post_accumulation_fp16 -  If set to true, performs allreduce after gradient accumulation steps in FP16.

-  --amp or --fp16                      - If set, will perform computations using
+  --fp16                      - If set, will perform computations using
                                 automatic mixed precision.

   --loss_scale LOSS_SCALE        - Sets the loss scaling value to use when